Nurse Educator Interest Groups

 • SimulationSimulation:This interest group brings together scholars in the field of simulation as well as the less experienced nurse educators to explore innovative ways in which technology and simulation could accompany the student’s learning process for skill acquisition, decision-making, and critical thinking before entering clinical settings.

-Note: With the exception of the Francophone Nursing Education Nurse Educator Interest Group, the main language for communications and meetings is English.
+Note: The primary language for communications and meetings is English.

 What are the benefits in taking part?

-• Strengthen the voice of nurse educators and build a specialty-/interest-focused base among nurse educators.
+• Strengthen the voice of nurse educators and build an interest-focused base among nurse educators.

-• Share resources and tools pertaining to the specific area of interest.
+• Share resources and tools pertaining to the area of interest.

-• Foster capacity among faculty in Canadian schools of nursing in the specialty/interest area, by participating in on-going relevant conversations, offering webinars, presentations and talks on topics of interest.
+• Foster capacity among faculty in Canadian schools of nursing in the area of interest by participating in ongoing relevant conversations and offering webinars, presentations, and talks on topics of interest.

 • Explore potential collaborations, such as joint initiatives, research projects, and publications.